 The majority of the Company's business activity is with hospitals located throughout the United States.
 Credit is extended based on the evaluation of each entity's financial condition, and collateral is generally not required.
 Credit losses have been within management's expectations.
-Other than one healthcare system, which comprised approximately 10% of the consolidated revenue of the Company for the fiscal year ended December 31, 2014, no client healthcare system exceeded 10% of consolidated revenue for the years ended December 31, 2014 and 2013, accounts receivable from the Company's top five clients represented approximately 12% of the net accounts receivable balance, excluding amounts due to subcontractors.
+Other than one healthcare system, which comprised approximately 10% of the consolidated revenue of the Company for the fiscal year ended December 31, 2014, no client healthcare system exceeded 10% of consolidated revenue for the years ended December 31, 2014, 2013 or 2012.
+As of each of December 31, 2014 and 2013, accounts receivable from the Company's top five clients represented approximately 12% of the net accounts receivable balance, excluding amounts due to subcontractors.